-Megan Wigton: Hello!
-My name is Megan Wigton and I coordinate the Student Transition and Engagement Program at Salem State.
+Megan Wigton (She/Her/Hers): Hello!
+My name is Megan Wigton and I coordinate the Student Transition & Engagement Program at Salem State.
 I started the program in 2012 and have watched it grow and expand over the years.
-I deal with all the administrative aspects of the program in addition to coaching the peer mentors and focusing on the STEP 2.0 program for sophomores.
+Part of my role with STEP is to supervise the peer mentors and the success coaches.
 I love my job!
-One of my passions is to increase access and equity in higher education, which I get to do every day through STEP.
-I am originally from Juneau, Alaska but went to college in Santa Cruz, California.
-I moved to the East Coast in 2006 to pursue my first graduate degree in theology after which I got married and settled here on the North Shore.
-I graduated with my masters of education in higher education in student affairs from Salem State in 2013.
-I enjoy running, traveling, cooking and eating good food and spending time with my family.
-I have two small children and an adoring dog.
+It is a passion of mine to create more diversity, equity and inclusion within higher education.
+I get to do this every day through STEP.
+I am originally from Juneau, Alaska and went to college in Santa Cruz, California.
+I moved to the East Coast in 2006 to pursue a graduate degree in theology and ended up staying in Massachusetts.
+I graduated with my Master of Education in higher education in student affairs from Salem State in 2013.
+I enjoy running, traveling, cooking and eating good food, as well as spending time with my family and friends.
+My husband and I have three small children and an adoring dog.
 I look forward to meeting you and getting to know you more!